If you grow tomatoes in your home garden, chances are you’ll be staking them sooner or later.

-Once you know which tomato variety you want to grow, match the stake size to it.
+Once you know which type of tomatoes you want to grow, match the stake size to it.
 You don’t want to let tomatoes outgrow them.

 - Keep them 3 to 4 feet high if you’re growing shorter, determinate tomato plant varieties.

-- For higher, indeterminate plants, you’ll need stakes 5 to 6 feet high.
+- For higher, indeterminate varieties, you’ll need stakes 5 to 6 feet high.

-- The same goes for heirloom tomato plants that can reach 8 to 10 feet tall.
+- The same goes for heirloom tomatoes that can reach 8 to 10 feet tall.

 Check the seed packet to make sure you hit the right variety.

-Now, let’s see how you can set up the structure and stake tomatoes.
+Now, let’s see how you can set up the structure and provide great support for your tomatoes.

-To stake tomatoes properly, use a wooden or a metal stake and drive it deep into the ground so it’s stable.
-Use garden canes or rebar as a more inexpensive alternative.
+To stake tomatoes properly, use wooden stakes or metal stakes and drive them deep into the ground so they are stable.
+Use garden canes, bamboo poles or rebar as a more inexpensive alternative.

 It’s best to install the stakes straight after planting seedlings.
 Doing otherwise might disturb the roots.

-Place each stake 3 to 4 inches from your tomato plants opposite the first bloom cluster at the bottom.
-This is how you’ll avoid trapping the fruit between the stake and the stem.
+Place each stake 3 to 4 inches from the base of the plant, opposite the first bloom cluster at the bottom.
+This is the best way to avoid trapping the fruit between the stake and the tomato stems.